DeepShift: Towards Multiplication-Less Neural Networks: Future Work

 \subsubsection{Acknowledgments}

-We thank Ahmed Eltantawy for providing us valuable feedback to implement the CUDA kernels.
-We thank Sara Elkerdawy for providing valuable insights during our discussions with her.
-We thank also the developers of PyTorch for providing example scripts and pre-trained model binary files to reproduce the accuracies of various models on the Imagenet dataset.
+We thank Ahmed Eltantawy for providing us valuable feedback to implement the CUDA kernels, and Sara Elkerdawy for providing valuable insights during our discussions. \ifdefined\arxiv We thank also the PyTorch team for providing example training scripts and pre-trained model files for the Imagenet dataset that allowed us to reproduce the accuracies of the original models' papers. \fi

 { }